Athermal shearing of frictionless cross-shaped particles of varying aspect ratio: Acknowledgements

 \section{Acknowledgements}

-This article is dedicated to the memory of Robert Behringer, who was much interested in the jamming of crosses, stars, and other oddly shaped granular particles.
-This work was supported in part by National Science Foundation Grant No. CBET-1435861.
+This article is dedicated to the memory of Robert Behringer, who was much interested in the jamming of crosses, stars, and other oddly shaped granular particles. {We thank an anonymous reviewer for several helpful and interesting comments.} This work was supported in part by National Science Foundation Grants CBET-1435861 {and DMR-1809318}.
 Computations were carried out at the Center for Integrated Research Computing at the University of Rochester.